paperless-ngx/paperless-ngx/docs/usage.md

 ## Permissions

 As of version 1.14.0 Paperless-ngx added core support for user / group permissions.
-Permissions is based around an object 'owner' and 'view' and 'edit' permissions can be granted to other users or groups.
+Permissions is based around 'global' permissions as well as 'object-level' permissions.
+Global permissions designate which parts of the application a user can access (e.g. Documents, Tags, Settings) and object-level determine which objects are visible or editable.
+All objects have an 'owner' and 'view' and 'edit' permissions which can be granted to other users or groups.

 Permissions uses the built-in user model of the backend framework, Django.